nathanesau/cmpt225_cpp/_courses/cmpt225/practice4-solution/README.md

 7. write an algorithm that gets two nodes in a binary tree and computes the distance between them. the algorithm must run in time O(height of the tree). [question7.py](question7.py)

-* note this can be inefficient if u and v are very deep in the tree, but the distance between them is all. write an algorithm that computes the distance between two nodes, u and v in time O(dist(u, v)).
+* note this can be inefficient if u and v are very deep in the tree, but the distance between them is small. write an algorithm that computes the distance between two nodes, u and v in time O(dist(u, v)).

 8. write an algorithm that gets a binary tree, a number k and returns all values in level k. what is the running time of your algorithm? [question8.py](question8.py)